MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/unlock-encrypted-linux-disk-offline-repair.md

 If you don't know whether the OS disk is managed or unmanaged, see [Determine if the OS disk is managed or unmanaged](unmanaged-disk-offline-repair.md#determine-if-the-os-disk-is-managed-or-unmanaged).

-If the OS disk is an unmanaged disk, follow the steps in the [Method 3](#method3) to unlock the disk.
+If the OS disk is an unmanaged disk, follow the steps in [Method 3](#method3) to unlock the disk.

 ### Select the method to unlock the encrypted disk

-You should choose one of three methods to unlock the encrypted disk:
+Choose one of the following methods to unlock the encrypted disk:

 - If the disk is managed and encrypted by using ADE version 1, and your infrastructure and company policy allow you to assign a public IP address to a repair VM, use [Method 1: Unlock the encrypted disk automatically by using az vm repair command](#method1).
 - If your disk is both managed and encrypted by using ADE version 1, but your infrastructure or company policy prevent you from assigning a public IP address to a repair VM, use [Method 2: Unlock the encrypted disk by the Key file in the BEK volume](#method2).
 Another reason to choose this method is if you lack the permissions to create a resource group in Azure.
-- If either of these methods fails, or if the disk is unmanaged or encrypted by using ADE version 1 (dual-pass encryption), follow the steps in the [Method 3](#method3) to unlock the disk.
+- If either of these methods fails, or if the disk is unmanaged or encrypted by using ADE version 1 (dual-pass encryption), follow the steps in [Method 3](#method3) to unlock the disk.

 ## <a name="method1"></a> Method 1: Unlock the encrypted disk automatically by using az vm repair command

-This method relies on [az vm repair](/cli/azure/vm/repair?view=azure-cli-latest&preserve-view=true) commands to automatically create a repair VM, attach the OS disk of the failed Linux VM  to that repair VM, and then unlock the disk if it is encrypted.
+This method relies on [az vm repair](/cli/azure/vm/repair?view=azure-cli-latest&preserve-view=true) commands to automatically create a repair VM, attach the OS disk of the failed Linux VM to that repair VM, and then unlock the disk if it's encrypted.
 This method requires using a public IP address for the repair VM, and it unlocks the encrypted disk regardless of whether the ADE key is unwrapped or wrapped by using a key encryption key (KEK).

 To repair the VM by using this automated method, follow the steps in [Repair a Linux VM by using the Azure Virtual Machine repair commands](repair-linux-vm-using-azure-virtual-machine-repair-commands.md).